TerminalAddict/ta.com-website/_posts/2019-09-13-DNS-over-https-or-(DoH)-Bind9-and-nginx.md

 {% endhighlight %}

 Now let's config the DoH server:
-the DoH server has a config in /etc/dns-over-https/doh-server.conf
+The DoH server has a config in /etc/dns-over-https/doh-server.conf
 You want to change the upstream to use 127.0.0.1:53 and that's about it, here's what I've got:
 {% highlight conf %}
 listen = [